CommandDash/commanddash/README.md

 #### 1. **Widget from Image or Description**

-Create flutter widgets based on the description you provide.
-Be as specific as you like.
+Use Gemini's multimodal capabilities to create widget from a image with added description.

-Command: `FlutterGPT Create: Widget from Description`
+Command: `FlutterGPT Create: Widget from Image or Description`

 #### 2. **Complete Code from BluePrint**